main | files

 Objective:

-Our goal is to learn what an operating system is, what its parts are, how each of those parts work, and to become familiar with the inner workings of mainstream operating systems like DOS, Windows, and Linux.
-Basically, the goal is to learn enough about operating system so that you could write your own if you wanted to.
+Our goal is to learn what an operating system is, what its parts are, how each of those parts work, and to become familiar with the inner workings of mainstream operating systems like Linux, Windows, etc. Basically, the goal is to learn enough about operating systems so that you could write your own if you wanted to.

 Office Hours: